microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

 #### Student Task 1.5: Long Form Content Understanding
   Provide both models with extensive customer feedback or product reviews and ask them to summarize the key points.

+  We have a `ch2_1.5_product_review.txt` file that contains a product review for you to use with the given prompt below.
+You will find the `ch2_1.5_product_review.txt` file in the data folder of the codespace.
+If you are working on your local workstation, you will find the `ch2_1.5_product_review.txt` file in the data folder of the `Resources.zip` file.
+Please copy past the contents of this within your prompt.
   - Prompt: "Analyze a detailed product review and extract actionable insights that can inform future product development."
-  - Prompt: Product Review: You can find this in the data folder labelled `ch2_1.5_product_review.txt`.
-Copy paste the content from this file into your prompt.

 ## Success Criteria

 To complete this challenge successfully, you should be able to: